gerson02/k8sDemo/README.md

 ## 10- Push the image using ACR in this case using ACR Tasks.
 It's possible to use docker as well.

-az acr build --image "k8s-demo:v2" --registry k8sdemoacrintelcom .
+<code> az acr build --image "k8s-demo:v2" --registry k8sdemoacrintelcom . </code>

 # Deploy to AKS